Top 8 New Brunswick Beaches

 Located on Route 475 in New Brunswick, the Dune de Bouctouche is in a remote and uncrowded area.
 The name comes from a native Mi'kmaq word meaning "Great little harbour" which refers to the nearby riverside town of Bouctouche.

 Stretching for 12km, Bouctouche is one of the longest dunes on North America's East Coast.
-The dunes and golden sandy beach are home to many birds… read more »
+The dunes and golden sandy beach are home to many birds and plants including the endangered… read more »

 Located in Kouchibouguac National Park, North Kouchibouguac Dune is a famously long sandy dune beach stretching for 25km.
 Named after the Kouchibouguac River, the word in Mi'kmaq appropriately means "River of long tides".